TAKE A DAY TRIP TO the gorgeous Island of Tabarca, one of the Costa Blanca’s top tourist attractions and summer destinations.

 Get more information by calling (+34) 966.702.122 or 669.412.233, or visit the official Torrevieja tourist information website by clicking here.

 Visiting Spain this summer?
-Find holiday ideas and travel inspiration with our favourite recommended things to do on the Costa Blanca this summer 2019.
+Find holiday ideas and travel inspiration with our favourite recommended things to do on the Costa Blanca this summer.

-Page updated for 2019: This page was first published on 30th April 2018 and updated on 9th April 2019 for the current summer season.
+Page updated for 2019: This page was first published on 30th April 2018 and updated on 9th April 2019, and on 30th August for the current summer season.